msanjcalv/starter-academic/content/Outreach/_index.md

 *Blog posts*

+* When Europe means unity, not pluralism: rethinking conditionality in Ukraine (28/08/2025) - [The Loop](https://theloop.ecpr.eu/when-europe-means-unity-not-pluralism-rethinking-conditionality-in-ukraine/)

 * ¿Qué hace que un Estado autorice (o no) un referéndum de independencia?
 (13/04/2025) - [The Conversation](https://theconversation.com/que-hace-que-un-estado-autorice-o-no-un-referendum-de-independencia-253986)

 * Climate change denialism and the crisis of the centre in Spain (12/11/2024) - [The Loop](https://theloop.ecpr.eu/in-spanish-politics-climate-denial-is-not-only-a-trait-of-the-far-right-its-a-crisis-of-the-centre/)